frogfrogforg/c0llage/Events.md

 Raising events
 --------------

-The current way to raise events is to call `window.top.raiseEvent("event.name")` from the game (that is embedded in the current page).
+The current way to raise events is to call `Events.raise("event.name")` from the game (that is embedded in the current page).
 Therefore the challenge is to make being able to execute javascript code in whatever tool we are using for our games to be able to call the events.

 So far, we have instructions for the following:
   - [Bitsy](#bitsy)